AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 # `inlinePTX` Sample

-These sample demonstrates the usage of inline PTX (assembly language) in SYCL kernels.
+This sample demonstrates the usage of inline PTX (assembly language) in SYCL kernels.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                   | Description
 |:---                    |:---